 Post-Operative Intestinal Gas Pain

-This type of pain can occur after any type of surgery, but is most common after abdominal and pelvic surgery.
+Post-op gas pain can occur after any type of surgery, but is most common after abdominal and pelvic surgery.
 Open surgery with longer incisions and laparoscopic surgery in the abdominal cavity can leave the bowels (intestines) "stunned."
 Anesthesia (general, as well as epidural and spinal) can slow down the bowels, preventing the passage of gas and stool.

 Pain medications (narcotic) add to and contribute this effect.
 As a result, I frequently hear patients reporting constipation and gas buildup after surgery.

-Relief from Intestinal Gas Pain
+Tips for Relieving Intestinal Gas Pain

 - Walk.
 The most important thing you can do after surgery to prevent and relieve gas pain is to walk.
 Walk early and walk often.
 I know it’s not easy, but I promise you that your doctors and nurses are not being needlessly cruel when they ask you to do it.
 Walking encourages the peristaltic movement of the bowels, relieving gas and constipation.
 In addition to preventing gas pain, there are many other benefits to walking after surgery such as preventing blood clots and preventing ileus – intestinal stoppages.